Max von Sydow: 1990s–2000s

-Von Sydow and Bergman did not work together for an extended period.
-A part in Bergman's Fanny and Alexander (1982) was specifically written for von Sydow, but his agent demanded too large a salary.
-Von Sydow came to regret missing out on the role.
+Sydow and Bergman did not work together for an extended period.
+A part in Bergman's Fanny and Alexander (1982) was specifically written for Sydow, but his agent demanded too large a salary.
+Sydow came to regret missing out on the role.
 The two did eventually reunite in 1991 with The Best Intentions, directed by Bille August with a script from Bergman.
-In 1996, von Sydow made his final appearance in a Bergman film, Private Confessions, directed by Liv Ullmann and written by Bergman.
-In 1997, von Sydow played Nobel Prize-winning Norwegian novelist and Nazi sympathizer Knut Hamsun in the biopic Hamsun.
-Throughout the rest of the 1990s, von Sydow also appeared in films such as Father (1990), Awakenings (1990), Until the End of the World (1991), Needful Things (1993), Judge Dredd (1995) and Snow Falling on Cedars (1999).
-For his performance in Father, von Sydow won the Australian Film Institute Best Actor Award.
+In 1996, Sydow made his final appearance in a Bergman film, Private Confessions, directed by Liv Ullmann and written by Bergman.
+In 1997, Sydow played Nobel Prize-winning Norwegian novelist and Nazi sympathizer Knut Hamsun in the biopic Hamsun.
+Throughout the rest of the 1990s, Sydow also appeared in films such as Father (1990), Awakenings (1990), Until the End of the World (1991), Needful Things (1993), Judge Dredd (1995) and Snow Falling on Cedars (1999).
+For his performance in Father, Sydow won the Australian Film Institute Best Actor Award.

-In 2002, von Sydow acted in one of his biggest commercial successes, playing the PreCrime director opposite Tom Cruise in Steven Spielberg's science fiction thriller Minority Report.
-In 2004, von Sydow appeared in a television adaptation of the Ring of the Nibelung saga.
+In 2002, Sydow acted in one of his biggest commercial successes, playing the PreCrime director opposite Tom Cruise in Steven Spielberg's science fiction thriller Minority Report.
+In 2004, Sydow appeared in a television adaptation of the Ring of the Nibelung saga.
 The show set ratings records and was later released in the United States as Dark Kingdom: The Dragon King.
 In 2007, he starred in the box-office hit Rush Hour 3 as one of the antagonists opposite Jackie Chan and Chris Tucker, and played the father of the protagonist in The Diving Bell and the Butterfly, Julian Schnabel's adaptation of the memoir by Jean-Dominique Bauby.
-In 2009, von Sydow appeared in the drama series The Tudors.
+In 2009, Sydow appeared in the drama series The Tudors.